JDRds3/FAnalyzer/README.md

 * Object Tracking: Utilizes ByteTrack to maintain the identities of players, referees, and the ball across video frames.

+* Color-Based Team Segmentation: Utilizes K-means clustering to differentiate between two teams based on player colors.

+* Inertia for Accuracy: Employs a historical record (with inertia) to improve team assignment stability and reduce errors.

 * Possession Calculation: Computes possession statistics by determining which team has control of the ball over the duration of the video.

 * Web Interface: Provides an easy-to-use web interface for uploading videos and retrieving processed results.